awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-prereqs.md

 If EC2 instances you have created aren't displaying in Systems Manager after you've follow these steps, see [Troubleshooting Amazon EC2 managed instance availability](troubleshooting-managed-instances.md)\.

 **Integration with IAM and Amazon EC2**
 User access to Systems Manager, its capabilities, and its resources are controlled through policies that you use or create in AWS Identity and Access Management\.
-If you plan to use computing resources provided by AWS, and not only on\-premises servers and virtual machines \(VMs\), you also need to understand Amazon Elastic Compute Cloud before you set up Systems Manager for your organization\.
+If you plan to use computing resources provided by AWS and on\-premises servers and virtual machines \(VMs\), you also need to understand Amazon Elastic Compute Cloud before you set up Systems Manager for your organization\.
 Understanding how these services work is essential to successfully set up Systems Manager\.

 For more information about Amazon EC2, see the following:
 + [Amazon Elastic Compute Cloud](https://aws.amazon.com/ec2/)